Navigation überspringen

 The deadline for submitting your application is June 15, 2026.
 Please follow any specific submission guidelines provided by your organization in addition to our standard application process.

-Are you interested in studying at our university and would like to learn more about our study programme Ethics of Intercultural Dialogue?
-Then we cordially invite you to join our open virtual Q&A session!
-In an informal setting, we will introduce our programme and answer all your questions – whether they are about the content, application process, or admission requirements.
-Take the opportunity to engage directly with our team and the faculty members to gain comprehensive information!
+Are you interested in studying at our university and would like to learn more about our study program Ethics of Intercultural Dialogue?
+We cordially invite you to join our open virtual Q&A session!
+In an informal setting, we introduce EID and answer your questions – whether they are about the content, application process, or admission requirements.
+Take the opportunity to engage directly with our team and faculty members to gain comprehensive information!

 Join our next Q&A Sessions on June 8th at 18:00 CEST!